 The Toronto Heritage Register, the Architectural Index for Ontario and TOBuilt are good sources for basic information on historic buildings in Toronto.
 These sources provide details, such as year built, architect, and building name(s), which you will need to find more detailed information about the building you are researching.
+Digital Doors Open from the Ontario Heritage Trust features several historic buildings in Toronto.

 Toronto Heritage Register

 The Toronto Heritage Register allows you to search for basic information on a number of historic buildings in Toronto.
-This basic information is found in the Heritage Property Detail record which can be searched either via the Heritage Register Search map or by using the
+This basic information is found in the Heritage Property Detail record which can be searched either via the Heritage Register Search map or by using the Heritage Property Search tool.

 Toronto Reference Library's Architectural Index for Ontario is another good resource for basic information about historic buildings in Toronto.
 You can browse the index by designer/architect, building name, building type or street.
 The entry provides basic information on the building as well as an index to articles about the building.